 Robert Mather, Ph.D.

-Robert Mather is a professor of Psychology and the assistant dean of the Jackson College of Graduate Studies at the University of Central Oklahoma.
+Robert Mather is associate dean of the Jackson College of Graduate Studies and professor of psychology at the University of Central Oklahoma.
 He conducts research in social psychology and human factors of visual perception.
-He served the Journal of Scientific Psychology as editor from 2007-2012 and as CEO from 2012-2015.
+He served the Journal of Scientific Psychology as editor from 2007-12 and as CEO from 2012-15.
 He has received several awards, including the Young Alumni Achievement Award from Westminster College and the Outstanding Teacher Award from the Oklahoma Psychological Society.

-He earned his Ph.D. in Experimental Psychology (Specialization in Social Psychology) from Texas Tech University, his M.A. in Psychology from the University of Central Oklahoma, and his B.A. in Psychology with minors in Political Science and Religious Studies from Westminster College (MO).
+He earned his Ph.D. in Experimental Psychology (Specialization in Social Psychology) from Texas Tech University, his M.A. in Psychology from the University of Central Oklahoma and his B.A. in Psychology with minors in Political Science and Religious Studies from Westminster College in Fulton, Missouri.

 Research, Published Work, and Scholarly Activities